This product is excellent for reducing a hyperactive histamine response as well as food sensitivities and gut mediated inflammation!- Dr. Jockers

 Spore Forming Probiotics

-Probiotics are part of the key to promoting the optimal balance of the microbiome,[4] whether they originate from dietary sources or from supplements.
+Probiotics are part of the key to promoting the optimal balance of the microbiome,[4] whether they originate from dietary sources or supplements.
 Providing an increased supply of immunoglobulins also encourages a healthy balance of bacteria in the intestine.

 Lactic acid-producing bacteria are suggested to play a role in GI microecology.
 They prevent the growth of non-beneficial microorganisms through competitive inhibition, generation of non-conducive acidic environments, and production of antibiotic-like substances.
 [5]